nodejs/node-addon-api/doc/async_worker_variants.md

 ```

 The `EchoWorker`'s constructor calls the base class' constructor to pass in the
-callback that the `Napi::AsyncProgressQueueWorker` base class will store persistently.
-When
+callback that the `Napi::AsyncProgressQueueWorker` base class will store
-the work on the `Napi::AsyncProgressQueueWorker::Execute` method is done the
+persistently.
+When the work on the `Napi::AsyncProgressQueueWorker::Execute`
-`Napi::AsyncProgressQueueWorker::OnOk` method is called and the results are return back to
+method is done the `Napi::AsyncProgressQueueWorker::OnOk` method is called and
-JavaScript when the stored callback is invoked with its associated environment.
+the results are returned back to JavaScript when the stored callback is invoked
+with its associated environment.

-The following code shows an example of how to create and use an `Napi::AsyncProgressQueueWorker`
+The following code shows an example of how to create and use an
+`Napi::AsyncProgressQueueWorker`.

 ```cpp
 #include <napi.h>